 CDX-1135 is currently being studied in DDD under an investigator sponsored IND and initial experience indicates that CDX-1135 limits complement abnormalities.
-In 2011, we completed process development activities and manufactured GMP clinical drug product.
+In 2011, we completed process development activities and in 2011 and 2012 we manufactured multiple runs of GMP clinical drug product at our Fall River manufacturing facility in preparation for our Phase 2 pilot study.
 Based on discussion to date with the FDA, we are currently planning to initiate a Phase 2 pilot study of CDX-1135 in a small number of DDD patients to determine the appropriate dose and regimen for further clinical development based on safety, tolerability and biological activity in the second half of 2012.